Laxatives

 - You will not need to get a doctor's prescription for most laxatives.

-- If you are considering taking laxatives, it’s a good idea to see your doctor or pharmacist for advice about what medicine to take and for how long.
+- If you are thinking about using laxatives, it's a good idea to talk to your doctor or pharmacist for advice on which medicine to take and for how long.

 What are laxatives?

-Laxatives are medicines used to help prevent or treat constipation.
+Laxatives are medicines that help prevent or treat constipation.

-There are many different types of laxatives.
-Each type works in a different way, but the goal of all types of laxatives is to make it easier to pass bowel motions (poo).
+There are many types of laxatives.
+Each type of laxative works differently, but they all make it easier to pass bowel motions (poo).

-For most laxatives, you will not need a doctor’s prescription.
-You can buy laxatives over the counter from a pharmacy.
-However, some types of laxatives may not be suitable for everyone.
-It’s important to check with your doctor or pharmacist before taking them.
+Some types of laxatives may not be right for everyone.
+Talk to your doctor or pharmacist before taking them.

 Symptoms of constipation include: